-The Risk Management Department (RMD) is an independent risk monitoring function, which does not have any involvement in commercial activities and reports directly to RMC and RCSB.
+The Risk Management Department (RMD) of GBI has an independent risk monitoring function, also independent of commercial activities.

 RMD is responsible for the quantification and monitoring of the material risks in terms of economic capital, regulatory capital and liquidity in order to limit the impact of potential events on the financial performance of the Bank.
 RMD develops and implements risk policies, procedures, methodologies and infrastructures that are consistent with the regulatory requirements and best market practices.
-RMD also coordinates all efforts for compliance of the Bank's risk management policies and practices with CRD, CRR, Basel principles and the Financial Supervision Act (FSA, Wet op het financieel toezicht / Wft).
-The Internal Control Unit (ICU), under RMD, is involved in the monitoring and reporting of operational risks and establishing preventive control processes.
+Risks in relation to the limits established by the Bank are continuously measured and comprehensively reported to the appropriate committees.
+RMD also coordinates all efforts for compliance of the Bank's risk management policies and practices with the CRD, the CRR, the Basel principles and the Financial Supervision Act (FSA, Wet op het financieel toezicht / Wft).

+The Internal Control Unit (ICU) is involved in the monitoring and reporting of operational risks and establishing preventive control processes.